Meadowlion/LM_ToolKit/README.md

 cd to the LMToolkit directory

-run LMToolKit_Setup.py (python3 LMToolKit_Setup.py, (this will run  "sudo apt-get update" , "sudo apt-get install python3.8" and "conda install flye".
-These will install python3.8 and flye for you if you do not already have them.)
+run LMToolKit_Setup.py (python3 LMToolKit_Setup.py) this will run  "sudo apt-get update" , "sudo apt-get install python3.8" and "conda install flye".
+These will install python3.8 and flye for you if you do not already have them.

 The program next will create a directory in Documents; Ie Documents/LMToolkit/ with /MinionOut and /Assembly_Out as subdirectories.